This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Travel Trailer Floor plans

-So on to our spreadsheet with selected floorpans.
+So on to our spreadsheet with selected floor pans.
 We originally started out with about 10-15 options and watched a few videos.
-Heather had some pretty specific criteria in mind and lets be honest I just wanted a bathroom and a place to sleep and was more wrapped up in the style and being within our capacity limits.
-Once Heather and I sat down and walked through some videos and floorpans we agreed on a list of criteria that we wanted in our travel trailer.
+Heather had some pretty specific criteria in mind; I just wanted a bathroom and a place to sleep.
+I was more wrapped up in the style and being within our capacity limits.
+Once Heather and I sat down and walked through some videos and floor plans we agreed on a list of criteria that we wanted in our travel trailer.
+Coming up with a list of your wants is especially important if you’ll be living in your travel trailer or RV for an extended period of time.

 Our Travel Trailer Wishlist: